 Section E - ANNUAL FINANCIAL REVIEW

 At the annual meeting in November, the President shall appoint a Financial Review Committee consisting of three Society members who are not members of the Board.
 They shall choose a chairman from their own number.
-The committee shall review the treasury records for the year and report to the membership at a regular monthly meeting no later than March.
+The committee shall review the treasury records for the year and report to the membership electronically no later than March 15th.

-Robert's Rules of Order Newly Revised shall guide the proceedings of the Society in all instances not covered by these bylaws.
+Robert's Rules of Order Newly Revised, current edition, shall guide the proceedings of the Society in all instances not covered by these bylaws.